 In all fairness, however, the history of Dr Richard Beeching is written almost entirely by his enemies so it is hard to know how much of it is to trusted.
 What we do know is that his name provokes the kind of response usually reserved for a mass murderer - a cynical assassin wielding his axe across the rail network.
 If only the Government had waited until the introduction of pay trains, modern signalling and unmanned stations, then the huge reduction in operating costs would surely have merited the retention of many rail services that Beeching axed.

-Indeed judging by the emails I receive, the wild excesses of Beeching era are abhorrent to most people, yet there are others who believe that the views expressed on this page are a grossly revisionist (distorted) take on the past and that Beeching had no other choice.
+Indeed judging by the emails I receive, it seems the excesses of Doctor Beeching are abhorrent to most people, yet there are others who think the views expressed on this page are grossly distorted and that Beeching had no other choice.
 What?
 Of course he did!
 For starters he could have considered a whole raft of alternative savings, but instead he systematically destroyed the very soul of the railway network, dishing out hundreds of closure notices many of which were based on inconsistent testimonies.

 (Above-Below) After the acquisition of the former 'Big Four' railway companies, the newly-formed British Railways quickly eradicated all signs of previous ownership by painting out the names of the former railway companies from public notices and station signs.
 An example can be seen on this Lancashire & Yorkshire Railway public notice at Halifax in May 1961.
 In the background, a new 3-car Calder Valley dmu approaches the station with a Bradford-Penistone train.
 (Below) Fast-forward 20-odd years and there is much evidence of post-Beeching rationalisation to be seen in this shot of a Calderdale dmu departing on a Manchester to Leeds service.